 Why not you might ask?
 From a personal perspective, I didn’t know.
 Sure it was pretty amazing, but I remained in disbelief.
 It wasn’t because I was completely opposed to the idea.
-There was a part of me that was seeking God even though I was skeptical.
-From a biblical perspective I would say that God had something else in mind for me.
+There was a part of me that was seeking God even though I didn’t believe he existed.
+From a biblical perspective, I would say that God had something else in mind for me.
 The moment of my salvation was not to be that afternoon.
 That would come later.

 When I look back on that day I do so with great affection.
 I know my sovereign Lord was at work.
 I don’t believe in coincidences in the sense that things happen by chance.
 All things are in his hands.
 I’m not sure why he did it, but I love to tell the story.
 I like to say that the fact that the picture was just a little bit too small is metaphor for how close I was to salvation: so close to the way of salvation, but missing it.
 I also think about how I knelt down before the picture of Jesus to measure it.
-There I was, the skeptic, kneeling down before a picture of my future Lord and Savior.
+There I was, the atheistic skeptic, kneeling down before a picture of my future Lord and Savior.
 (No idolatry meant here.)
-A position that is used to show humility and worship that meant nothing at the time, but it certainly would some day.
+A position that is used to show humility and worship meant nothing of the sort at the time, but it certainly would some day.
 There’s some irony there that makes me think fondly of my Lord and ever thankful for the change He wrought in me.

 The Gift of True Faith

 As much as I enjoy remembering what happened at work that day and during some of the other coincidences that I experienced, I’m glad that I didn’t simply adopt a belief because of them.
 My faith does not rest on something that could be written off as a coincidence.
 My faith is not made sure by me.